kkrish39/realtime-depth-prediction-from-monocular-videos/README.md

 - visdom, dominate

 ## Acknowledgement
-We referred to "[LKVOLearner](https://github.com/MightyChaos/LKVOLearner)" for the implementation of this paper and we supplemented that with a real-time demo capability.
+We referred to the code directly from "[LKVOLearner](https://github.com/MightyChaos/LKVOLearner)" for the implementation of this paper and we supplemented that with a real-time demo capability.

 ## Training
 ### data preparation